 Sciatic pain tends to start in the low back and travel down the leg(s).
 It can be dull and achy or be as intense as “electric shocks”.
 Sciatica is a referred/radiation pain that can also be called “neuropathy” or “neuralgia”.
 Chiropractors feel that it is caused by “sciatic nerve compression”, from spine subluxations or misalignment of the spine.
-It can also be caused by herniated/bulging or slipped discs, childbirth, pregnancy, tumors, or even “non-spinal disorders”, such as “constipation, sitting on one’s wallet, or diabetes.
+Other causes include herniated/bulging or slipped discs, childbirth, pregnancy, tumors, or even “non-spinal disorders”, such as “constipation, sitting on one’s wallet, or diabetes.
 The piriformis muscle of the lower spine can be injured or irritated by a fall or arthritis.
 This can lead to spasms and pinching of the sciatic nerve.
 Like medical doctors, chiropractors will use ice and cold therapy.
 Chiropractors, however, will also use other treatments, instead of pain medications.
-These can include ultrasound, TENS (transcutaneous electrical nerve stimulation), and spinal manipulation adjustments.4
+These can include ultrasound, TENS (transcutaneous electrical nerve stimulation), and spinal manipulation adjustments.5

 When to See a Chiropractor

 Sciatic pain is not something to ignore.
 It can damage nerves and cause “paresthesia and weakened bladder function”.
 Waiting for the pain to become “unbearable” can cause more problems; therefore, seeing a chiropractor when the pain begins is key.
-After the chiropractor reviews the patient’s medical history and performs an exam (perhaps with x-rays), then treatment options can be discussed.
+After the chiropractor reviews the patient’s medical history and performs an exam (perhaps with x-rays), then treatment options could be discussed.
 Spinal manipulation, massage, ultrasound, and ice therapy can then begin to give the patient long-term relief.6